wiredtiger/wiredtiger/src/docs/rts-new.md

 Once RTS has finished, we roll back the global durable timestamp to the stable timestamp, since if there are no unstable updates, the global durable timestamp can, by definition, be moved backwards to the stable timestamp.
-This is a performance optimisation so we don't unnecessarily scan tables the next time RTS is run.

 Timestamps of updates in the history store can have some non-obvious
 properties: